andrey1af/SimpleNavigator/README.md

 # SimpleNavigator

 ## About
 SimpleNavigator is a Java console application for working with weighted graphs represented by an adjacency matrix.
 The project includes graph loading/export, classic graph algorithms, and a Traveling Salesman Problem solver.
+The project was carried out within the framework of School 21 - an educational project for developers from Sber.

 ## Features
 - Load graphs from `.txt` files (adjacency matrix format)